Lessons in Solo Travel

 Does the thought of solo travel absolutely terrify you?
 You’re not alone.
-Many people choose to travel in groups, perhaps with their family, partner, or loved ones.
-There’s many reasons why group travel may seem preferable.
-Often, it’s simply a comfort thing.
-Especially when you’re traveling to a foreign country or somewhere you’ve never been before, it can be comforting knowing you’ve got someone else with you to help you figure things out with.
+Many people choose to travel in groups.
+Perhaps with their family, partner, or loved ones.
+There are many reasons why group travel may seem preferable.
+I know because I’ve thought all of them before!

 Rediscover Your Likes and Dislikes